LS-Lab/KeYmaeraX-release/README.md

 If the jar does not start because of an error `no manifest found`, then first run `sbt clean`.
 In case of errors about `invalid or corrupt jarfile`, please update Java to a newer version.

-4) To find out how to use KeYmaera X from command line instead of the web user interface, run
+4) To find out how to use KeYmaera X from command line instead of the web user interface, run:

     java -Xss20M -jar keymaerax.jar -help

-5) API documentation is provided at http://keymaeraX.org/scaladoc while local documentation will be generated in the `target/scala-2.11/unidoc` directory:
+5) API documentation is provided at http://keymaeraX.org/scaladoc while local documentation will be generated in the directory `target/scala-2.11/unidoc` with:

     sbt unidoc